UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 ## W8 In-class Activity
 ### Activity 1
 Note: This scene is rather hazy and dreamlike, just like having a filter applied to it.
 Then, during the movement of this duck, the environment will turn red.
+In class, I understand how to set up post-processing in built-in pipeline.

 ### Activity 2
 Attendance: Peiyi Xiong, Jingyi Bi, Ruixuan Pan